Live at the Seaside

-The opening song "Safety in Numbers" is uniquely credited to this tour, though, in fact, appears uncredited on "The Circus album" and "The Two Ring Circus" as the latter part of "Spiralling".
+The opening song "Safety in Numbers" is uniquely credited to this tour, though, in fact, appears uncredited on The Circus and The Two Ring Circus as the latter part of "Spiralling".
 All subsequent performances and recordings of "Spiralling" omit the "Safety In Numbers" part.

 The songs "Victim of Love", "It Doesn't Have to Be", "Who Needs Love Like That", "Oh L'amour" and "Sometimes" are inter-cut with footage from their respective music videos.

 European tour and on-the-road footage shot on Video 8 from 1985 to 1986 by Steev Toth is also inter-cut into the songs "Leave Me to Bleed", "If I Could", "Spiralling" and "Oh L'amour".